RehabMan/BrcmPatchRAM/README.md

+GridH fork: made some changes to solve a sleeping-related issue.

 ### BrcmPatchRAM -- RehabMan fork

 For the most part this fork is kept in sync with the-darkvoid's verson.
 We are working together to improve the project.